AWegnerGitHub/awegnergithub.github.io-content/2023_08_23_gitlab_disable_grafana_163.md

 time.

-In 16.3 - released in August 2023 - the version of [Grafana][grafana] bundled with the self hosted version of GitLab reached the end of it's depreciation window and was disabled.
+In 16.3 - released in August 2023 - the version of [Grafana][grafana] bundled with the self hosted version of GitLab reached the end of its deprecation window and was disabled.
 GitLab added a check to prevent an update if it was still enabled.

 ## Symptom